 What are some of the other facts and figures that make Texas an agricultural giant?

-Baker lists a few: -- Texas ranks third nationally to only California and fowa in total agricultural income. -- Texas leads the nation in melon and spinach production it continues to grow to meet the ever-increasing demands and second in onions, carrots for high quality food and fiber
+Baker lists a few: -- Texas ranks third nationally announced today that Kerrville o only California and Iowa in total agricultural income. -Texas leads the nation in producing cotton, grain sorghum level aftercare services for aland rice.